jdc20181/.NETBrowse/README.md

 # Current Progress

-As you can tell its pretty empty in here, that isn't by mistake - I privatized my previous versions of the project and am swiftly typing away at the rewrite.
+As you can tell its pretty empty in here, that isn't by mistake - I privatized my previous versions of the project (Krypto Browser, BeffsBrowser) and am swiftly typing away at the rewrite.

+.NETBrowse is just a temporary name, and is not the final name when that comes to play - I will move this over to its own organization account here on Github

 # What is available